Cann65/aws-account-audit/README.md

 ### Using AWS Managed Policies

-Alternatively, attach these managed policies:
+Alternatively, attach these managed policies (broader, convenient but not recommended in production):

-- `arn:aws:iam::aws:policy/SecurityAudit` (broader, but convenient)
+* `arn:aws:iam::aws:policy/SecurityAudit`
-- `arn:aws:iam::aws:policy/ReadOnlyAccess` (very broad, not recommended)
+* `arn:aws:iam::aws:policy/ReadOnlyAccess`

-> **Note:** Missing permissions result in skipped checks with warnings, not failures.
+> Prefer a dedicated read-only role with the minimal policy above; avoid broad policies in production environments.

 ---